RAAC’s Board 2017

 Pat Burke is RAAC’s Board secretary.
 Following a 40 year career in museum management, most recently as director of exhibitions at the Smithsonian National Postal Museum, she moved to Rappahannock in 2002 with her husband, Walter Sorrell.
 Pat joined the RAAC board in 2011 and helped launch the Claudia Mitchell Arts Fund on which she continues to serve.
 In addition she co-chairs the Friday Movie committee and looks forward to continuing her involvement with the many wonderful RAAC programs.

-Karen Crow runs the RAAC Friday Movie committee and is chair of the Film Festival at Little Washington committee.
+Karen Crow runs the RAAC Friday Movie committee.
 While raising her three children in Arlington, she managed a residential real estate brokerage, and pursued a passion for gardening by earning a Master Gardener designation.
 Karen and her husband Raym moved to Rappahannock County in 2010, where she volunteers for RAAC and the Rappahannock County Garden Club, and enjoys taking art lessons from local artists.

 Lynn Dolnick and her husband Ed organize RAAC’s 2nd Friday at the Library series.
 They’ve had a home in Rappahannock since 1995.
 Now they spend summer and winter in Rappahannock and spring and fall in Brooklyn, NY—to be close to kids and grandkids.
 Lynn is a biologist, and worked at the National Zoo for over two decades in many capacities, lastly as Associate Director for Exhibit Planning.
 She is passionate about art, science, and conservation.
 Lynn also serves on the Mitchell Fund Committee.